When is the 2014 festival?

-This year the festival begins November 16 – 17, 2013.
-The following weekends will host a variety of events in Harrison Mills, Harrison Hot Springs and of course include many Fraser River Safari Jet Boat Eagle Expeditions.
+This year the festival is on November 15 – 16, 2014.
+The following weekends will host a variety of eagle and salmon inspired events in Harrison Mills, Harrison Hot Springs and of course include many Fraser River Safari Jet Boat Eagle Expeditions.

 Where is the Fraser Valley Bald Eagle Festival?

 The Festival is an annual event organized by the Mission BC driven FVBEF Society Committee and hugely supported by the District of Mission, Mission Regional Chamber of Commerce and the local businesses and organizations.
 Now, due to no fault of the City, the gathering of eagles occurs just east of the community in Harrison Mills.
 So in short you will find all the activities, sites and enthusiasm from the Mission Information Centre to Kilby Historic Site and everywhere in between.
 Map

 Most of the festival is free.
 Costs are covered by our sponsors, grants, and the hard work of countless volunteers.
 See the schedule for more information.

 First Timers – Anyone that has not visited the festival before we suggest beginning the journey at Leq’a:mel First Nation’s Hall (Site #1).
 There will be a wide variety of exhibitors and information available on hand to plan your festival visits.